OctopusNO1/Localization-Kalman-Filter/README.md

 # Localization-Kalman-Filter
-robot localization by kalman filter
+robot localization by kalman filter，use the real data from autobrain company
 ## multi-sensor fusion localizaiton：
 GPS，IMU，lidar
 ## reference：